oh-lang/oh/wishlist.md

 In oh-lang, readonly variables are not always deeply constant.
-And in the case of readonly class instance fields, readonly variables are set based on the constructor and shouldn't be modified afterwards by other methods... except for the constructor if it's called again (i.e., via `renew`ing the instance or reassignment).
+And in the case of readonly class instance fields, readonly variables are set based on the constructor and shouldn't be modified afterwards by other methods... except for the constructor if it's called again (i.e., via `renew_`ing the instance or reassignment).

 ### automatic deep nesting

 We can create deeply nested objects by adding valid identifiers with consecutive `:`.
-E.g., `[X: Y: 3]` is the same as `[X: [Y: 3]]`.
+E.g., `[x: y: 3]` is the same as `[x: [y: 3]]`.
 Similarly for `()` and `{}`.

 ## temporarily locking writable variables

 You can also make a variable readonly for the remainder of the current block by using `@lock` before the variable name.
 Note that you can modify it one last time with the `@lock` annotation, if desired.
 Also note that the variable may not be deeply constant, e.g., if lambdas are called which modify it, but you will not be able to explicitly modify it.

 ```
-X; int = 4  # defined as writable and reassignable
+x; int_ = 4 # defined as writable and reassignable

-if Some_condition
+if some_condition
-    @lock X = 7 # locks X after assigning it to the value of 7.
+    @lock x = 7 # locks x after assigning it to the value of 7.
-                # For the remainder of this indented block, you can use X but not reassign it.
+                # For the remainder of this indented block, you can use x but not reassign it.
-                # You also can't use writable, i.e., non-const, methods on X.
+                # You also can't use writable, i.e., non-const, methods on x.
 else
-    @lock X # lock X to whatever value it was for this block.
+    @lock x # lock x to whatever value it was for this block.
-            # You can still use X but not reassign/mutate it.
+            # You can still use x but not reassign/mutate it.

-print(X)    # will either be 7 (if Some_condition was true) or 4 (if !Some_condition)
+print_(x)   # will either be 7 (if some_condition was true) or 4 (if !some_condition)
-X += 5      # can modify X back in this block; there are no constraints here.
+x += 5      # can modify x back in this block; there are no constraints here.
 ```

 ## hiding variables